xambaoms/lab/Network/basic-networking/README.md

 ![](./images/list-netwatcher.png)

-## Exercise 4: Configure Azure Bastion Host
+## Exercise 5: Configure Azure Bastion Host

+In this exercise, you will create and configure an Azure Bastion host.
+Once you provision the Azure Bastion service in your virtual network, the seamless RDP/SSH experience is available to all of the VMs in the same virtual network.
+Azure Bastion deployment is per virtual network.

-Duration: 20 minutes
+Duration: 15 minutes

 **Reference:**</br>
 Azure Bastion documentation</br>